-Spruce up your entry: Give your front door a good scrub, sweep the step and the walk, and make sure your door handles gleam.
+Spruce up your entry: Clean your front door, sweep the step and the walk, and make sure your door handles gleam.
 First impressions are important!

-Defrost frozen dishes: If you’ve made cornbread or other dishes ahead of time, transfer them to the fridge to defrost.
+Defrost frozen dishes: If you’ve made any food ahead of time, transfer it to the fridge to defrost.

-Confirm with guests: If you’ve delegated dishes to others to cook, take a few minutes to confirm their plans haven’t changed.
-Doing it this early lets you rearrange your menu if needed.
+Confirm with guests: If you’ve delegated dishes to others to cook, take a few minutes to ensure their plans haven’t changed.
+Even though you know to get organized for Thanksgiving ahead of time doesn’t mean your guests will.
+Confirming their plans allows you to rearrange your menu and seating if needed.

 Dry out stuffing ingredients: Cornbread, regular bread, whatever you’re using — most stuffing recipes call for dried-out bread.
 Set yours on paper towels on a clean counter.

-Prep ingredients: Go ahead and chop things like onions, carrots, and celery today.
-Speed it up with a vegetable chopper, and you’ll breeze through it.
-You can peel potatoes a day ahead of time and refrigerate them in a bowl of water.
-Make dips if you are serving them, boil eggs for Deviled Eggs (or do them in the oven!).
-You can even make up your relish plate and stash it, covered in plastic wrap.
+Prep ingredients: Get organized for Thanksgiving cooking by chopping things like onions, carrots, and celery and refrigerate them in separate containers.
+(Speed it up with an inexpensive vegetable chopper.)
+Make dips if you are serving them, boil eggs for Deviled Eggs (or do them in the oven).
+You can even make up your relish plate and chill it, covered in plastic wrap.

 Bake pies: Don’t put the pies off until tomorrow.
 Make them now, let them cool on the counter, then cover tightly with plastic wrap or a cake dome.

-Clean: Since you’ve done thorough cleanings recently, you can get away with a quick dusting of horizontal surfaces followed by a good vacuum/sweep.
+Tidy up: Since you’ve done thorough cleanings recently, you can get away with a quick dusting of horizontal surfaces and vacuuming or sweeping the high-traffic areas.
 Give the bathrooms a once-over, too, and make sure you have ample toilet paper and soap available.

-Iron table linens and set the table: It only takes a few minutes to iron the tablecloth and napkins, but it makes a huge difference in how your table looks!
-Guests will love seeing the beautiful table as they arrive tomorrow, and you’ll have one less thing to worry about.
+Iron table linens and set the table: You can get organized for Thanksgiving dinner by laying your table now.
+It only takes a few minutes to iron the tablecloth and napkins, but it makes such a difference.

-Get your family involved: Rather than doing it all yourself, enlist family members’ help with tasks outside of the kitchen.
+Get your family involved: Enlist family members’ help with tasks outside of the kitchen.
 Have someone in charge of greeting guests and helping with coats.
-Put someone in charge of making sure the bar/beverage service is continually stocked.
-Have a helper check bathrooms frequently, so there’s always toilet paper on hand and the towels are always dry and neatly hung.
+Task an adult with keeping the bar/beverage service stocked.
+Put kids in charge of checking the bathrooms always have toilet paper and dry towels.

-Wash as you work: Keep a sink of hot, soapy water available for cleaning things as you use them, or just load the dishwasher as you work.
-Most big holidays, I wind up running, emptying and refilling the dishwasher repeatedly while I cook, but it makes clean-up SO much easier!
+Wash as you work: Keep a sink of hot, soapy water available for cleaning things as you use them, or load the dishwasher as you work.
+Run and empty it as needed.

-Enjoy your meal: This is the goal you’ve been working toward for ten days.
-Having paced yourself, you’ve reached the point where you can sit down to enjoy your meal, laugh with your guests, and feel the gratitude this day is all about!
+Enjoy your meal: This is the whole point of spending the time to get organized for Thanksgiving in advance.
+Having paced yourself, you can join your guests for a beverage or two, enjoy your meal, and feel the gratitude this day is all about.

 When your meal is over, don’t forget to split the wishbone!
 Luckily, you won’t have to wish to do better next year now that you’ve learned how to get organized for Thanksgiving.

-(This post originally appeared in November 2013.
-It has been updated and republished to help our readers prepare for the holidays.)
+Note: This post originally appeared in November 2013.
+It has been updated and republished to help readers prepare for the holiday.